stevencurtis/SwiftCoding/CacheResponses/README.md

 Which of course uses a [force-unwrap which you shouldn't do in production code](https://medium.com/@stevenpcurtis.sc/avoiding-force-unwrapping-in-swift-6dae252e970e) but then you can deal with the response as you might well usually do.

-The whole code is in the [repo](https://github.com/stevencurtis/SwiftCoding/tree/master/CacheResponses), which should answer the many implementation details that you would like to confirm with me
+The whole code is in the [repo](https://github.com/stevencurtis/SwiftCoding/tree/master/CacheResponses), which should answer the many implementation details that you would like to confirm with me.

 # Conclusion